lizmat/articles/repl-avalanche-2.md

 Instead of that, it shows the location of the block in which the `repl` subroutine was called.
 This should give you a rough idea of where you are in the code at the moment the `repl` is called.
 Which can be handy if you have a number of `repl` calls sprinkled in your code.

-Once in the `repl`: if you would like to know the value of the variable `$answer`, then you can enter that variable as you could any other expression:
+If you would like to know the value of the variable `$answer` once in the REPL, then you can enter that variable as you could any other expression:
 ```
 [0] > $answer
 42